deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You want me to stress that?"

 "We're only going to want people who can hack the idea of never being the same again.
-Go talk to Warhorse sometime—Staff Sergeant Arés.
+Go talk to WARHORSE sometime—Staff Sergeant Arés.
 I used to work closely with his old man, who's a slim, small, little guy.
 Not unfit or anything, just…small.
 Four years ago, the lad was just, like, a younger version of 'is dad, but now he's fookin' *huge*! *A*nd he'll